surniaulula/wpsso-google-merchant-feed/readme.txt

 The WPSSO Google Merchant Feed add-on retrieves product information from WPSSO Premium Core and provides maintenance free XML feeds for each WordPress language (aka locale).

-There are no add-on settings to configure -- the WPSSO Google Merchant Feed add-on automatically retrieves all product information in the language (aka locale) requested.
+There are no add-on settings to configure &mdash; the WPSSO Google Merchant Feed add-on automatically retrieves all product information in the language (aka locale) requested.

-A suppported e-commerce plugin, like WooCommerce or Easy Digital Downloads, is suggested but not required -- the WPSSO Google Merchant Feed add-on also retrieves custom product information entered in the WordPress editor Document SSO metabox.
+A suppported e-commerce plugin, like WooCommerce or Easy Digital Downloads, is suggested but not required &mdash; the WPSSO Google Merchant Feed add-on also retrieves custom product information entered in the WordPress editor Document SSO metabox.
 WooCommerce variations and product attributes are fully supported.

 **Google Merchant Feed per Language:**

-There are no add-on settings to configure -- an XML feed is automatically available for each installed WordPress language.
+There are no add-on settings to configure &mdash; an XML feed is automatically available for each installed WordPress language.
 For example: `/merchant-feed/en_US.xml`.

 <!-- /about -->